colaprograms/starseeds/README.md

     build\starseeds_build_(whatever)\starseeds_build_(whatever)_data\StreamingAssets\Rezolve\config.cs

-## Switching between the headset and regular 3d on the monitor
+## Changing the Unity project between the headset and monitor

 To get regular 3d:

 Enable Main Camera.
 Disable MetaCameraRig.
 On reticle, disable the script "Meta Locking" and enable "Lock_to_camera".
+On distancepanels:
-On panels, disable the script "Meta Locking" and enable "Lock_to_camera_ii".
+* disable the script "Meta Locking" and enable "Lock_to_camera_ii".
+* enable the child object monitor
+* disable the child object headset
+Disable metainterface.

 To get the headset, do the opposite:

 Disable Main Camera.
 Enable MetaCameraRig.
 On reticle, enable the script "Meta Locking" and disable "Lock_to_camera".
+On distancepanels:
-On panels, enable the script "Meta Locking" and disable "Lock_to_camera_ii".
+* enable the script "Meta Locking" and disable "Lock_to_camera_ii".
+* disable monitor
+* enable headset
+Enable metainterface.